morepath/morepath/doc/developing.rst

 To generate test coverage information as HTML do::

+  $ coverage run -m py.test
-  $ py.test --cov morepath --cov-report html
+  $ coverage html

 You can then point your web browser to the ``htmlcov/index.html`` file in the project directory and click on modules to see detailed coverage